momentumlearn/learner-resources/articles/setup.md

 $ git config --global credential.helper osxkeychain
 ```

 Lastly, you want to make sure git uses a text editor that is easier for you to use than the default one.
-Type the following command:
+Type the following command to configure git to set nano as the default editor:

 ```
 $ git config --global core.editor nano